Bumzeal/-SQL-_PROJECT/week1_challenge_Danny_DinerReadme.md

 All null values and other data transformation was achieved using a power query in the Power Bi tool

 ## Modelling
-this was achieved using PostgreSQL
+This was achieved using PostgreSQL
 [click to view the SQL script ](https://github.com/Bumzeal/-SQL-_PROJECT/blob/main/WK1SQL_CHALLENGE_DANNY.sql)

 ### Analysis& visualization